HarvardMapCollection/tutorials/README.md

 ## Geospatial Data

 ### Census

+[Census 01 - Do I need to download census data?](https://harvardmapcollection.github.io/tutorials/census/do-i-need-data/).
+This guide will cover the differences between browser-based data exploration tools for census data vs. data export tools, and why you might use one or the other.

 - [Do I need to download census data?](https://harvardmapcollection.github.io/tutorials/census/do-i-need-data/)
 - [Steps to working with census data for digital mapping](https://harvardmapcollection.github.io/tutorials/census/steps/)